AbdullahButt2611/Weather_App/README.md

 Follwing resources have been used in maintaining this project:

 - [OpenWeatherMap API](https://openweathermap.org/) to get the weather details using requests to the server and getting responses as details of the weather.
+- [BoxIcons](https://boxicons.com/) to import the icons inside the project.
+- [Google Fonts](https://fonts.google.com/specimen/Open+Sans?query=open+sans) to import the Open Sans Font into the CSS file
+- [Unsplash](https://unsplash.com/) to randomly pick the background image using their API

 <br><br>